 Clone the repository

 npm install bower install grunt

-The application has two components that need to run. app.py and worker.py.
-For development it is sufficient to run:
+The application has two components that need to run. app.py and worker.py:

 For production, you can use whatever WSGI service you desire, I personally use gunicorn.